PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed weapons being able to switch fire modes and go into safety

 - Fixed some weapons still having damage fall off at extremely long ranges

+- Fixed dynamic crosshair spread not taking sliding into account

+- Fixed dyanmic crosshair still taking hip fire spread into account while using the point firing attachment and ADSing

+- Fixed dynamic crosshair still taking player velocity into account while crouching and sliding